From Livingstone, Zambia, I visited the Mosi-Oa-Tunya / Victoria Falls, the largest waterfall in the world, and UNESCO World Heritage Site.

 I complete the Victoria Falls Double – Zim Zam Wet n Dry.

-I had seen Victoria Falls from the Zimbabwean side in the wet season back in 2016, and now, 7 years later, I get to see Victoria Falls from the Zambian side in the dry season.
+I had seen Victoria Falls from the Zimbabwean side in the wet season back in 2016, and now, seven years later, I get to see Victoria Falls from the Zambian side in the dry season.

 Yesterday, I saw White Rhinos at the Mosi-Oa-Tunya National Park with Livingstone Walking Safaris.
 Today, after another great breakfast at Fawlty Towers Backpackers in Livingstone, Zambia, I backpacked to Victoria Falls.